hipe/tmx/beauty_salon/doc/issues/021-our-take-on-an-AST-processor.md

 was born from necessity: we wrote our (originally named) "hooks via [etc]" magnetic because we needed the behavior.

-shorty *after* its birth, we discoverd that ours was a pattern exhibited squarely by the remote `::AST::Processor`, whose succint documentation serves as good background reading for this document.
+shorty *after* its birth, we discovered that ours was a pattern exhibited squarely by the remote `::AST::Processor`, whose succint documentation serves as good background reading for this document.